Jiuh-star/DMPA/README.md

 # Durable Model Poisoning Attack

-This is code implementation for `DMPA: Durable Model Poisoning Attack against Fairness and Robustness in Federated Learning` and other model poisoning attacks, see code for details.
+This is code implementation for `DMPA: Durable Model Poisoning Attack against Fairness and Robustness in Efficient Federated Learning System` and other model poisoning attacks in `FedAvg`, see code for details.

 ## Project Structure